junxit/us-congress-bills-110/metadata.md

 - 2008-04-07 — Introduced in Senate
 - 2008-04-07 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2638-2639)
 - 2008-04-07 — Sponsor introductory remarks on measure.
 (CR S2639-2641)
+- 2008-04-09 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S2826-2827; text: CR S2827)
+- 2008-04-09 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S2826-2827; text: CR S2827)
+- 2008-04-09 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2008-04-09 — Senate Committee on Foreign Relations discharged by Unanimous Consent.